jagadeesh056/Nasa-Facts/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open (https://nasa-facts.vercel.app/) to view it in your browser.
+Give the required permissions(allow 'sound' in site settings of the browser) to see the smoke effect.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.